Gaza ceasefire between Hamas and Israel begins

 Correspondents say people are queuing outside banks and traffic is building up as they rush to get supplies.

 Fighting continued until the truce came into effect at 10:00 local time (07:00 GMT).

 Officials in Gaza say Israeli raids have left 227 Palestinians dead.
 Hamas rocket attacks have killed one Israeli.

 Israel launched its military operation on 8 July with the stated objective of halting Palestinian rocket attacks on Israel.

 However, the United Nations says most of those killed in Gaza have been civilians.

-Israel accuses Hamas of hiding its military infrastructure within the civilian population.'Tragic outcome'
+Israel accuses Hamas of hiding its military infrastructure within the civilian population.

 The ceasefire, due to last until 15:00 local time, was requested by the UN and other international organisations.

 The UN's relief operation in Gaza said it would use the temporary truce to step up emergency work in the Palestinian territory.
 Spokesman Chris Gunness said providing water, food and hygiene kits were the main priorities.